Betsy Jane Tenney Loose papers

 Scope and Contents

-This collection contains the papers of Betsy Jane Tenney Loose which consists of correspondence, documents, and one 1866 diary, materials which span the period of 1834 to 1900.
-The correspondence, both Betsy's and her immediate family's, discusses family matters, financial concerns, violence in Nauvoo, Illinois against Mormons, the Muddy River Valley, life in Payson, and polygamy.
-Other documents include materials relating to the establishment of a school in Payson and Betsy's teaching career, poetry, Patriachical blessings, and a biography of Betsy.
+This collection contains the papers of Betsy Jane Tenney Loose, which consists of correspondence, documents, and one 1866 diary, materials which span the period of 1809 to 1900.
+The correspondence, both Betsy's and her immediate family, discusses family matters, financial concerns, violence in Nauvoo, Illinois against Latter-day Saints, the Muddy River Valley, life in Payson, and polygamy.
+Other documents include materials relating to the establishment of a school in Payson and Betsy's teaching career, poetry, patriachical blessings, and a biography of Betsy.
 Betsy's 1866 diary records the experiences of the Simons family on the Virgin River in southeastern Nevada, where they established a grist mill near the modern-day town of St. Joseph, Nevada.
 Her diary contains a regular log of her personal feelings, progress on the mill, status of workers and provisions, the goings-on of fellow settlers, and her personal labors.
 Of the six known diaries kept at the Muddy River Mission, Betsy's diary is the only known one kept by a woman.

 Dates